 The Tax Act may impose additional withholding or other taxes on distributions made by the REIT to Unitholders who are Non-Residents.
-These taxes and any reduction thereof under an applicable tax treaty between Canada and another country may change time to time.
+The application of these taxes and any reduction in the rates thereof pursuant to an applicable income tax treaty or convention may change from time to time.
+Non-resident Unitholders should consult their own tax advisors concerning the imposition of such withholding and other taxes based on their particular circumstances.